 dr. Yanja Dajsuren PDEng (program director) received her PhD degree in Computer Science from the Eindhoven University of Technology (TU/e) in 2015.
 Her PhD research covered the automotive system/software architecture and software quality and was conducted in collaboration with DAF Trucks NV and other academic/industrial partners.
 Since 2015, she was employed as a researcher at the Centrum Wiskunde & Informatica (CWI) in Amsterdam, the Netherlands.
 Her research interests include software architecture description mechanisms (architecture frameworks, architecture description languages), component-based software engineering, model-based software engineering, and software quality.
 Prior to her academic career, she worked for 5 years as a senior researcher in the software design and architecture for the consumer electronics domain at Philips Research, NXP Semiconductors, and Virage Logic.
 She obtained her BSc in Computer Science in 2000 at the National University of Mongolia (NUM) in Ulaanbaatar, Mongolia, where she also worked as a software developer and lecturer.
 Dr. Dajsuren also holds an MBA degree from the Maastricht School of Management in the Netherlands and a PDEng degree in Software Technology from the TU/e.

 Désirée van Oorschot (management assistant) can be characterized as enthusiastic, experienced and highly motivated.
-She has been working at Philips in various departments and positions from 1990 – 2010 and last few years in smaller companies in Eindhoven.
+She has been working at Philips in various departments and positions from 1990 – 2010 and later on in smaller companies in Eindhoven.
 Please check out her LinkedIn account for further details.
-Désirée joined the PDEng Software Technology program per July 2015 replacing Maggy de Wert for the time being, but since recently on a permanent basis.
+Désirée joined the PDEng Software Technology program per July 2015 replacing Maggy de Wert for the time being, but nowadays on a permanent basis.
 Maggy has decided to pursue other career opportunities.
 Désirée's current position is a great mix of the fun and interesting aspects from former jobs.
 Contributing to the education and development of people in an international environment is what attracts her the most.